KhenAharon/Battleships-Network-Game/README.md

 # Battleships-Network-Game
-This is a network game of Battleships.
+This is a network game of Battleships (TCP/IP based).

 # Compilation
 You can compile in visual studio.